 With BAB, Google has implemented a tech-savvy approach to security compliance automation.
 Adopting BAB has allowed Google to reduce insider risk, prevent possible attacks, and also support the uniformity of production systems.

-If you’d like to learn more about compliance automation and how ComplianceDB can help you implement BAB, feel free to contact us!
+If you’d like to learn more about continuous compliance automation and how Merkely can help you implement BAB contact us today.